Job Search Terminal

 Application funnel tracker with two view modes:

-- Table view — sortable list of all active applications with status, company, role, score, follow-up date, and overdue indicator.
+- Table view — sortable list of all active applications with status, company, role, applied date, score, follow-up date, and overdue indicator.

 - Kanban view — drag-and-drop board organized by status column.